rong-jin/rong-jin.github.io/_pages/about.md

   - /about.html
 ---

-Ph.D. candidate in Mechanical Engineering specializing in high-velocity impact and data assimilation.
+I'm a Ph.D. candidate in Mechanical Engineering at University of Kentucky.
+I specialize in high-velocity impact and data assimilation.
 Demonstrated expertise in advanced simulation techniques using both the Smoothed Particle Hydrodynamics (SPH) method and the Finite Element Method (FEM) in LS-DYNA and Python to enhance material parameter calibration.
 Skilled in 3D modeling with SolidWorks, motion analysis, and technical documentation—delivering robust, data-driven engineering solutions.

 <!--A data-driven personal website
 ======